cjain2015/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Additional Information can be found in the following files:
+# Files in the repo:

 1. run_analysis.R:  The source code of the script for achieving all 5 steps of the project.
 This script was developed and run on a Windows machine.
 As per the instructions of the project, script / program assumes that data for this project is already avaialble in the working directory and is unzipped.
 So it starts looking for "UCI HAR Dataset" directory in the working directory.